SalaniLeo/Immagini/README.md

 <p> GTK user interface for <a href="https://github.com/AppImage/appimagekit">appimagekit</a></p>

+<h3> Updating to libadwaita.
+Next release will also be available as flatpak </h3>

   <h1> Documentation </h1>

   See the <a href="https://appimage-builder.readthedocs.io/en/latest/">appimage builder</a> docs for all the info about AppImages